Pilot (Community): Production

 The premise of Community was based on Harmon's real-life experiences.
 In an attempt to save his relationship with his then-girlfriend, he once enrolled in Glendale Community College, north of Los Angeles, where they would take Spanish together.
 Harmon got involved in a study group and – somewhat against his own instincts – became closely connected to the group of people with whom he had very little in common. "...I was in this group with these knuckleheads and I started really liking them," he explained, "even though they had nothing to do with the film industry and I had nothing to gain from them and nothing to offer them."
 With this as the background, Harmon wrote the show with a main character largely based on himself.
 He had, like Jeff, been self-centered and independent to the extreme before he realised the value of connecting with other people.

 About the creative process behind the writing, Harmon says that he had to write the show as if it were a movie, not a sitcom.
 Essentially, he says, the process was no different from the earlier work he had done, except for the length and the target demographic.
 Filming the show involved a lot of improvisation, particularly from Chevy Chase.
 Harmon said about Chase that he "tends to come up with lines that you can actually end scenes with sometimes."
-He also mentioned Joel McHale and Donald Glover, the actor who portrays Troy, as adept improvisers.
+He also mentioned Joel McHale and Donald Glover as adept improvisers.